 It may also involve the removal of any enlarged lymph nodes, or cancer lumps from the peritoneum (the lining that covers the organs inside your abdomen) or other abdominal organs that appear to be affected.
 Removal of these organs does have side effects.
+For example, if your surgery has involved removing sections of the lymphatic system (like lymph nodes) you may be at risk of lymphoedema.
 If possible, your surgeon will discuss these with you beforehand.

 In some cases of ovarian cancer, particularly with germ cell tumours, it may be possible just to remove the affected ovary and fallopian tube, leaving behind the other organs, or to make a diagnosis first by removing the affected ovary and only then removing the other organs if this is necessary.

 Chemotherapy for ovarian cancer is given to kill any cancer cells that may remain after surgery, or to shrink the tumour to make it easier to operate.
 The drugs are given through a drip into a vein and the treatment will be given over several hours.